PROPERTIES OF CEREALS

 Cereals are useful foods for obesity diet

-Although its content in carbohydrates, cereals recommended in slimming diets or to control obesity.
-The nature of their hydrates, as explained above, the agency allows them a feeling of satiety for a long time.
+Although its content in carbohydrates is very high , cereals are recommended in slimming diets or to control obesity.
+The nature of their hydrates, as explained above, allows them to provide a feeling of satiety for a long time.
 This prevents hunger between meals and the urgent need to snack between them.

 Eating bread has been long regarded as an enemy of those who wanted to lose weight.
 This has led erroneously to a decrease in consumption of essential food group in human nutrition and their replacement by less desirable food.